By Deborah Jeanne Sergeant

 It’s also vital to begin performing self breast exams monthly if you’re not already.
 Report any suspicious lumps, bumps, discharge or discoloration to your provider.

 The 40s can be a stressful decade when children are middle school-aged or teens with crazy schedules.
 Unwind in healthful ways, such as connecting with friends and family and joining in relaxing hobbies not with substances.

 “I see people’s bodies changing the most dramatically in this decade,” said Nizamis, certified personal trainer who is certified in fitness nutrition.
 “What they have to do to maintain weigh in their 20s doesn’t work anymore.
 I also see people start to move into hormonal changes in pre-menopause.
-Hormones effect weight gain in the midsection.
+Hormones affect weight gain in the midsection and imbalance of progesterone causes weight gain.
 Strength training is the number one thing to do for hormones.
 Sugar is a culprit that doesn’t help out in the midsection, either.”

 Also in this decade, ask your care provider about when you should begin mammograms.